IntelLabs/kAFL/README.md

 $ xdot ~/graph.dot
 ```

-kAFL also records some basic stats to plot progress over time:
+kAFL also records basic status in stats.csv to plot performance over time:

 ```
 $ gnuplot -c ~/work/kafl/scripts/stats.plot $workdir/stats.csv
 ```

+## Coverage and Debug

 To obtain detailed coverage data, you need to collect PT traces and decode them.
-Collecting binary PT traces is reasonably efficient during fuzzer runtime, using
+Collecting binary PT traces is reasonably efficient during fuzzer runtime, by using
 `kafl_fuzz.py --trace`.
 Given an existing workdir with corpus, `kafl_cov.py` tool
-will optionally re-run the corpus to collect PT traces and decode them to a list
+will optionally re-run the corpus to collect missing PT traces and then decode
-of edges.
-This file can be further processed with analysis tools like Ghidra.
+them to the list of seen edge transitions.
+This file can be further processed
-An example is provided for the Zephyr target:
+with tools like Ghidra.
+Example for Zephyr:

 ```
 $ ./targets/zephyr_x86_32/run.sh cov /dev/shm/kafl_zephyr/
 $ ls /dev/shm/kafl_zephyr/traces/
+$ ./kafl/scripts/ghidra_run.sh /dev/shm/kafl $path/to/zephyr.elf kafl/scripts/ghidra_cov_analysis.py
 ```

-Finally, `kafl_debug.py` contains a few more execution options such as debugging
+Finally, `kafl_debug.py` contains a few more execution options such as launching Qemu with a single
-a single payload execution with GDB attached to Qemu.
+payload and gdbserver enabled, or tracing the same payload many times to analyze non-deterministic behavior.

 ## Working with West